A revisited Correction to the Halo Mass Function for local-type Primordial non-Gaussianity: A New Parameterization for the Mass Function Correction

 Most importantly, given the compatibility of the results obtained for all the scenarios analyzed, we can conclude that the calibrated relation for $\kappa(\Delta_\mathrm{b})$ is not only independent of the sign of $f_\mathrm{NL}$, but also of its absolute value.
+We attribute this result to the fact that, in the expression for the halo mass function correction, all the information on the magnitude of $f_\mathrm{NL}$ is already well encapsulated in $S_3$ and $S_4$.
+Having no statistical evidence to the contrary, we conclude that it is not necessary to recalibrate the parameters of the Gaussian mass function according to the value of $f_\mathrm{NL}$.
 This outcome is clearly very important: given a sample of DM halos identified with any threshold $\Delta$, we now have a unique and simple recipe to predict the mass function in scenarios featuring whatever level of local-type PNG.

-As a final consideration, we note that the proposed re-parametrization of $\delta_\mathrm{c}$ by means of the factor $\kappa(\Delta_\mathrm{b})$ can be applied also to other non-Gaussian halo mass function models, for example MVJ \cite{Matarrese2000} and DMNP \cite{DAmico2011}.
+Furthermore, we note that the proposed re-parametrization of $\delta_\mathrm{c}$ by means of the factor $\kappa(\Delta_\mathrm{b})$ can be applied also to other non-Gaussian halo mass function models, for example MVJ \cite{Matarrese2000} and DMNP \cite{DAmico2011}.
 We confirm that this modification is indeed effective in correcting the model predictions according to the selected halo density thresholds, although the best agreement with the data is achieved using the LSMVQ model.
 Since we used the latter to calibrate the $\kappa(\Delta_\mathrm{b})$ relation, we recommend applying \Cref{eq:kappa_cov} solely in combination with the LMSVQ model for an accurate prediction of the non-Gaussian halo mass function.

+As a final consideration, we emphasize that, given the resolution of the simulations, it is not possible to totally exclude potential resolution-related effects, particularly on the estimate of the $\kappa$ parameter for halos identified with particularly high thresholds (such as $\Delta_\mathrm{c}=1200$ or greater).
+We refer the reader to \Cref{app:pringls_hr} for a more in-depth analysis of this subject.